PaavoHietala/libproxy-chrome/README.md

 # libproxy-chrome

-A simple chrome extension to change the current tab's url to an Aalto LibProxy equivalent.
-Using LibProxy unlocks the content through Aalto, assuming you have valid credentials.
+A simple chrome extension to change the current tab's url to an Aalto University or University of Helsinki LibProxy equivalent.
+Using LibProxy unlocks the content through your university, assuming you have valid credentials.

 For example: